codemagic-ci-cd/codemagic-docs/content/yaml/yaml-run-conditionally.md

 ## Using `when` to run or skip builds

-Add `when` key to a workflow root to either skip it or run it, depending on the specified `changeset` and `condition`.
+Add the `when` key to the workflow root to either skip or run it depending on the specified `changeset` and `condition`.

-For example, a workflow or script step will run if recent changes include changes to Markdown files (`.md`) *and* the current build is triggered by a PR update webhook and the PR is not draft PR.
+For example, a workflow or script step will run if recent changes include changes to Markdown files (`.md`) *and* the current build is triggered by a PR update webhook and the PR is not a draft PR.

 ```yaml
 when: